 Most BE(Hons) conjoint programmes can be completed in five years.
-They generally consist of 420 points' worth of courses in engineering, 255 points from the other degree courses, and 15 points from approved General Education courses.
-Exceptions include conjoints with the LLB and LLB (Hons) and the BAdvSci (Hons).
+They generally consist of 420 points' worth of courses in engineering, 255 points from the other degree courses, and 15 points from approved Waipapa Taumata Rau courses.

 Combinations currently available